dakota-county-technical-college/travel-companion/trips_r_us/README.md

   I did a thing! #TRU-6 Testing
   @toddharper Is this thing on?

-### Contribution Workflow
+### Workflow Instructions for Contributors
 To contribute to the repository, please follow these steps:

-- Clone the repository from the dev branch.
-- Create a new branch from dev following the branch naming conventions.
-- Implement your changes and commit them following the commit naming conventions.
-- Open a pull request (PR) to merge your branch back into dev.
-This PR requires approval from at least 2 reviewers.
+Please follow these steps to contribute to the project:

+1. **Clone the Repository**: Start by cloning the repository, ensuring you're on the `dev` branch.
+This is your starting point for any new development.

+2. **Create a New Branch**: From the `dev` branch, create a new branch for your work.
+Make sure to follow our branch naming conventions to keep our repository organized.

+3. **Implement Your Changes**: With your new branch checked out, implement your changes.
+As you make changes, commit them to your branch using our commit naming conventions.
+This helps maintain a clear and understandable project history.

+4. **Open a Pull Request (PR)**: Once your changes are complete, and you've tested your code to ensure it doesn't introduce errors or breaking changes, open a PR to merge your branch back into `dev`.
+Your PR must be approved by at least two reviewers.
+The second reviewer will be responsible for merging it into `dev`.

-- Once approved and merged into dev, a repository maintainer will create a PR to merge dev into stage for further testing.
-This PR requires approval from at least 1 reviewer.
+5. **Final Steps**: After your PR has been approved and merged into `dev`, a repository maintainer will take responsibility for creating a PR to merge `dev` into `stage/main`.
+This step is crucial for backup and further testing before final deployment.
-- After successful testing in stage, a final PR will be made to merge stage into main (production).
-This PR requires approval from at least 1 reviewer.

-Pair Programming
-For pair programming contributions:

-- Include at least one person from the pair in the branch name, using their initials.
-- One of the reviewers must be a part of the project's owners.
-- Ensure that all commits are co-authored, including both contributors' names and email addresses in the commit message.
-This workflow ensures a structured and review-centric development process, fostering high-quality code and collaboration.
+Thank you for contributing to our project!
+Your efforts help us build and maintain a robust and efficient codebase.